 Samantha has some pretty impressive stage credits to her name too.
 She was in the West End production of Guys & Dolls opposite Patrick Swayze and Peter Hall’s production of Pinter’s Betrayal (Theatre Royal Bath).
 More recently, she starred in The Girl on the Train, which came to the New Theatre a while back.
 If ever she inhabits that role again, you must see her in it.

 But we actually remember the days when she was also a fully-fledged pop star back at the start of the 90s.
 Samantha was our entry in the 1991 Eurovision Song Contest.
 “A Message to Your Heart” made it into the Top 30 in the Singles Chart, but sadly didn’t win the competition.
+She certainly faired better than our recent entry.

 The video quality isn’t great , but it’s nice to see her perform (she was Samantha Janus back then), and get to hear the great Terry Wogan once again.